Mason-Pfizer monkey virus: Genome structure

 M-PMV genome consists of a dimer of linear, positive-sense, single-stranded RNA.
 The integrated provirus's fully sequenced genome made up of 8,557 nucleotides in length, two 349 bp LTRs, and transcription of the genome yield an RNA genome of 7,943 nucleotides.
 Each monomer has a poly(A) tail of 200 nucleotides at the 3' end and has a methylated nucleotide cap structure at the 5' end covalently linked to the viral RNA.

 The M-PMV genome contains four genes: 5'-gag-pro-pol-env-3'.
 Gag encodes group-specific antigen (nucleocapsid proteins), Pro for protease, Pol responsible for RNA-dependent DNA polymerase (reverse-transcriptase) region & integrase, and Env encodes the envelope glycoprotein for virion peplomer proteins.
 Same with all retroviruses, M-PMV can transcribe its RNA genome into double-stranded DNA by using reverse transcriptase enzyme (Mg^{2+} dependent for betaretroviruses).
 Gag protein serves multiple functions during the viral life cycle, including assembly, maturation, and early replication.
 Distinguished from other retroviruses, M-PMV has three gag-associated polyprotein precursors: Pr78, Pr95 (gag-pro fusion), and Pr180 (gag-pol).
 The assemble of Pr78 forms an immature capsid that plays an essential role in the early stages of the viral life cycle.
 The viral protease is responsible for prepping the structural proteins and viral enzymes for the budding process.
 In all retroviral systems, commonly found a conserved amino acid sequences pol and a gag-pol (Pr180) precursor.
 The viral envelop glycoprotein precursor is responsible for the secretion and a transmembrane anchor sequence for the virus during the budding process.
-The immunosuppressive segment in the env sequences of M-PMV found to be around 60% similar (highly conserved) to that of areticuloendotheliosis-associated virus, indicates a similar mechanism in M-PMV-induced disease.
+The immunosuppressive segment in the env sequences of M-PMV found to be around 60% similar (highly conserved) to that of a reticuloendotheliosis-associated virus, indicates a similar mechanism in M-PMV-induced disease.
 Generally, the envelope protein is found to be highly homologous to that of the avian C-type virus.

 The 5' UTR of the genome contains a packaging signal that is required for specific RNA encapsidation.